-- The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives. - The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.
+The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives.
+The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.

-- (i) ancillary liquid assets (i.e., bank deposit at sight) which are held for the purposes of liquidity management; - (ii) bank deposits, money market instruments or money market funds held for treasury purposes; - (iii) derivatives for hedging purposes; and - (iv) investments in companies that do not have a strong ESG Materiality Rating (rating 4 or 5) or that are not covered by the ESG Materiality Rating Model and therefore do not meet the criteria for the promotion of environmental or social characteristics.
+(i) ancillary liquid assets (i.e., bank deposit at sight) which are held for the purposes of liquidity management;

+(ii) bank deposits, money market instruments or money market funds held for treasury purposes;

+(iv) investments in companies that do not have a strong ESG Materiality Rating (rating 4 or 5) or that are not covered by the ESG Materiality Rating Model and therefore do not meet the criteria for the promotion of environmental or social characteristics.